What Causes Migraines?

 Emotional stress.
 This is one of the most common migraine triggers.
 When you’re stressed, your brain releases chemicals that set off your “fight or flight” response.
 Anxiety, worry, and fear can create even more tension and make a migraine worse.

 Certain foods.
 Salty, processed foods and aged cheeses like blue cheese are known triggers.
 The artificial sweetener aspartame and flavor enhancer monosodium glutamate (MSG) may cause them, too.

 Skipping meals.
 If you miss a meal, your blood sugar could drop, triggering a headache.

 Alcohol and caffeine.
 Do you ever get a raging headache after that glass of wine?
 Alcoholic drinks and drinks high in caffeine can be migraine triggers.

 Sensory overload.
 Bright lights, loud sounds, and strong smells can bring on these headaches in some people.

 Changes in your sleep pattern.
 If you get too much or too little sleep, you may get a migraine.
 Traveling between time zones?
 Jet lag can be a cause, too.

 Physical strain.
 An intense workout, like heavy exercise or even sex, can cause a migraine.
 You should still be active, but you might do better with a more moderate pace.

 Changes in weather.
 This is a big trigger.
 So is a change in the overall air pressure.

-While you might not be able to prevent migraine triggers altogether, some simple things -- like regular, good-quality sleep, a healthy diet, exercise, and stress management may help you stop them before they start.
+Although you might not be able to prevent migraine triggers altogether, some simple things -- like regular, good-quality sleep, a healthy diet, exercise, and stress management -- may help you stop them before they start.